Li-So/FoP-Course-Content/docs/chapter-4-git-github.md

 !!!
 Note
 	Do not fill in your name just yet!
 We'll do that later.

-If you now use the command `git status`, you should notice it mentions untracked files.
+If you now use the command `git status` in the terminal, you should notice it mentions untracked files.
 That is because we have yet to tell git that this is a file we want to track changes in.

 To track it, we use `git add helloWorld.txt`.
 Using `git status` now will display:`Changes to be committed:` and `helloWorld.txt` should be listed beneath it.
 So what did we actually do?

 Git has 3 separate stages.
 Changes can be `untracked, staged or committed.` New changes must be added to **the staging area** if you later want to commit them (sometimes you don't want to commit all you've done).

-For now, we've added our new file to the staging area, telling git we want to commit it.
+For now, we've added our new file to the staging area, which is equivalent to telling git we want to commit it.

 If it is our very first commit, we first have to identify ourselves to git so that it knows who to attribute the commit to.
 We do this via the following:
 ```bash